ManojChandran/observerptrn/README.md

 # Observer Design Pattern
 This is simple GO package to implement Observer pattern.
 Observer pattern, also known as publish/subscriber or publish/listener.
 It is useful when we need to trigger many actions to be performed after an event.

-Only interface we need to use the package is:
+Package can be used by implementing the Observer interface.
 ```go
 type Observer interface {
   Notify(string)
 }
 ```

-We just need a structure called Publisher with three methods:
+Publisher has three main methods:
 ```go
 type Publisher struct {
   ObserversList []Observer